movementkitchen/website/src/pages/courses-workshops/index.md

 ### Stronger After the Baby 8-Week Course

-* Do you feel your abdomen is too weak to support you while carrying groceries or lifting your children?
+* Do you feel your abdomen is too weak to support you while lifting your children?
 * Or maybe you had your children years ago but still look five months pregnant?
 * Do you leak when you cough or sneeze?